 “Just a little.”

-He had sighed in minor frustration at this scripted response, noting with disbelief that she had actually leaned back further into her chair after registering his discomfort.
+He sighed in minor frustration at this scripted response, noting with disbelief that she had actually leaned back further into her chair after registering his discomfort.
 He couldn’t really be mad however; it was just the way Teresa was.
-Before exiting, he had looked around the room once more, noticing that the Teresa’s mother’s eyes glared at him from the photos, and seemed to follow him wherever he went.
-It was a startling sight, the large television paired with the endless array of photos.
-This was enhanced by Teresa, who sat staring at a televised world in motion while her own life stood still.
+Her mother had been adamant about civility and decorum, and had forcefully instilled it into Teresa in a way that had been deeply internalized.
+Before exiting, he looked around the room once more, noticing that Teresa’s mother’s eyes glared at him from the photos and seemed to follow him wherever he went.
+Despite being gone, her influence was apparent and acute – in more ways than one.

 “Jesus Teresa,” he had said, “You scared me.”